 Animal-related calls for service should be made to the Pasadena Humane Society & SPCA at (626) 792-7151, anytime - day or night.

-Questions concerning dog licensing issues can be addressed at the Pasadena Humane Society & SPCA or by calling (626) 792-7151, Extension 115.
+Questions concerning dog or cat licensing issues can be addressed at the Pasadena Humane Society & SPCA or by calling (626) 792-7151, Extension 115.
 Most pet owners who have previously licensed their pet will receive an annual renewal notice during the month of June each year.
 The licensing process can be completed by mail.

 These services will be provided by state certified Humane Officers supervised and managed by the Pasadena Humane Society & SPCA.
 These officers receive certified training in accordance with California Corporations Code 14502.
 In addition, Humane Officers receive ongoing yearly training on a variety of issues associated with their duties.